Skip to main content

 WordPress

-Growth Platform and Invest Liverpool City Region websites use the popular WordPress CMS, Cookies are used to store basic data on your interactions with these systems, such as whether or not you have logged in to the CMS.
+Our websites run the popular WordPress CMS, Cookies are used to store basic data on your interactions with these systems, such as whether or not you have logged in to the CMS.
 We use a session cookie to remember your log-in for you if you are a registered user and we deem these as being strictly necessary to the working of our website.
 If these are disabled, then various functionality on our website will be broken.

 Google Analytics